 Can You Add Food Coloring to Premade Sugar Cookie Dough?

-It’s easy to spruce up premade dough by adding food coloring to it!
+It’s easy to spruce up premade dough by adding food coloring to it and making green sugar cookies!
 Start with a drop or two at a time until you get the color that you’re after.

 Remember: you can always add more food coloring, but you can’t take it away.